Samuel29590/MolAnts/README.md

  -*insectsPos*, is a dictionary containing all the insects of the simulation and their position.
 Key: a point.
 Value: an ordered collection of insects.

  -*nbDelivered*, is an integer that count the number of insect delivered to the anthill.

+ -*feedingPointsPos*, is a dictionary containing all the feeding points of the simulation and their position.
+Key: a point.
+Value: an ordered collection of feeding points.

 ##### TMASimulationToGlobalEvents